-Players also had various motivations behind the particular location they chose for their spot.
-The most popular was an attempt to bring people to an overlooked location or provide awareness of a location.
+Flexible Content Creation.
+First, players did indeed create spots in a variety of locations based on a range of motivations.
+The most popular reason for location selection was an attempt to bring people to an overlooked location or provide awareness of a location.